bitmovin/bitmovin-player-ios-sdk-cocoapod/README.md

 ## The new repository contains all `v2` versions which are available in this repository, as well as additional releases of the new major version (`3.0.0`).

 # bitmovin-player-ios-sdk-cocoapod
-This repository contains all released versions of the Bitmovin Player iOS SDK.
+This repository contains all released versions of the Bitmovin Player iOS SDK up to 2.x.

 ## Sample Applications
 Find some sample applications using the Bitmovin Player iOS SDK in our [sample repository](https://github.com/bitmovin/bitmovin-player-ios-samples).